Guimirand4/Portifolio-Gerenciador-de-PodCasts/README.md

 ---

-## 🚀 Funcionalidades
+🚀 Features

-🎯 Recebe uma lista de episódios no formato JSON
+🎯 Accepts a list of episodes in JSON format
-🔍 Permite buscas por nome do podcast (ex: "Flow", "Podpah")
+🔍 Allows searching by podcast name (e.g., "Flow", "Podpah") 📥 Returns only episodes matching the search
-📥 Retorna apenas os episódios correspondentes à busca
-🧩 Flexível e fácil de integrar com qualquer sistema
-💡 Código modular e pronto para escalar
+🧩 Flexible and easy to integrate with any system
+💡 Modular code and ready to scale

 ---

-## 💡 Exemplo de Uso
+💡 Example Usage

 [
 {